 FULL TIME SMALL PROFESSIONAL THEATRE.

-Each year Dobama produces from five to six Mainstage plays.
-98% percent of our Mainstage productions have been Cleveland, American or World premieres.
-Dobama’s reputation for being professional, innovative, and forward-thinking has led to numerous honors including 19 awards from the Cleveland Critics Circle, an Outstanding Achievement in Theatre Award from the Ohio Theatre Alliance, and two Theatre Excellence Awards from Northern Ohio Live magazine.
+Each year, Dobama produces six Mainstage plays.
+Our Mainstage productions are Cleveland, Ohio, Regional, Midwest, American or World Premieres.
+Dobama’s reputation for being professional, innovative, and forward-thinking has led to numerous honors including numerous awards from the Cleveland Critics Circle, an Outstanding Achievement in Theatre Award from the Ohio Theatre Alliance, and two Theatre Excellence Awards from Northern Ohio Live magazine.

 The Marilyn Bianchi Kids’ Playwriting Festival, the first event of its kind in the country, inspires the creation of plays by area first through twelfth graders.
-Created in 1977, the Festival encourages and rewards the creative expression of hundreds of area students.
-Award winning plays are published in an annual book and professionally produced by Dobama Theatre.
+Created in 1978, the Festival encourages and rewards the creative expression of hundreds of area students.
+Award-winning plays are published in an annual book and professionally produced by Dobama Theatre.
 As part of the Festival, Dobama offers a weekend of FREE theater to area families and provides teacher and student workshops.

 by established and emerging playwrights in professional productions of the highest quality.